 Contrary to popular belief copper water piping doesn’t last forever.
 In its original design criteria, copper piping was projected to last for 20-25 years.
 But failure can often occur in as little as two years due to water chemistry.

 Changes in water chemistry, unrelated to water quality, have caused the water to become aggressive towards the copper piping.

 Copper is the most popular material for plumbing systems.
 It is easy to use, resistant to corrosion and permeation by liquids and gases, which may be sources of corrosion and contamination.

 Copper piping has been used for domestic water supply for over 50 years.
 Since 1963, over 5.3 million miles of copper plumbing tube has been installed in about 80 percent of all U.S. buildings.

 Hot or warm spots in the floor, soaked carpeting, ceilings or walls and abnormally high water bills are signs of failing copper pipes.

 Internal pitting corrosion of copper pipes is a rare but costly problem that leads to the formation of pinhole leaks.
-Although the factors that cause this problem are mostly unknown, it is well recognized that the chemistry of the water traveling through the pipes can influence the formation and propagation of pits.
+Although the factors that cause this problem are mostly unknown, many professionals recognize that the chemistry of the water traveling through the pipes can influence the formation and propagation of pits.